GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/4_IntroductiontoHPC.md

         </center>

 !!! jupyter "Jupyter Terminal"
-    * Treat is as a **login** node. .i.e.
-Just like what we have done so far, use it to develop, test and debug scripts but do not to deploy the production level workflow interactively.
+    * Jupyter terminal should be treated as a **login** node. .i.e.
+Just like what we have done so far; use it to develop, test and debug scripts but do not to deploy the production level workflow interactively.

 - - -